-In the most simplistic use case, an organization will automate an IT task.
-A task, put simply, is one technology-related action.
+- Automating Tasks: In the most simplistic use case, an organization will automate an IT task.
+A task, put plainly, is one technology-related action.
 An example would be the creation of a user account in an operating system.
 Basic IT automation tools will automate simple tasks such as these.
-However, they are only be able to do so within a specific environment or operating system.
+However, they are only able to do so within a specific environment or operating system.
 Job scheduling software is typically used for the automation of basic IT tasks and processes (sequences of tasks).
 Most often, tasks are scheduled in batch for a certain time of day or day of the week.

 Powering Hybrid IT Environments